3 TIPS IN 3 MINUTES

 Friends, co-workers, even family, none of these individuals can be in receipt of any of the facts of the case as they come from your mouth.
 Every person you speak to becomes a potential witness against you in this case.
 Do not put these people in a situation where they must decide how they will testify on the stand.
 Also, friendships and relationships (including marriages) change when these cases get filed or the arrest makes the news.
 As such, a friend or lover today can be a star witness for the prosecution tomorrow.
 More bonus information: DO NOT bring your significant other to the initial client interview.

 Counselors, teachers, physicians, psychologists, licensed clinical social workers, etc. Do not talk to these people about the facts of the case.
 Regardless of what you are told, the privilege of confidentiality likely does not exist.
-Their duty to report suspected sex crimes and crimes against children is ever changing.
+Their duty to report suspected sex crimes is ever changing.
 They are in the “when in doubt, disclose to law enforcement” mindset.

 - Safeguard Evidence, Finances, Family, and Employment.
 Evidence that is favorable to you must be safeguarded and available for your attorney to review.
 Evidence that is bad for you as well as evidence that is good for you will be seized by law enforcement.
 If it is seized and a copy or something else tangible to reflect the evidence is not available for your lawyer, it may be months, if ever, until your attorney gets to see it.
 If the evidence is digital, one method to preserve the evidence is to upload it to the cloud and secure it with a password that only you know.
 Do not give the password to anyone, especially law enforcement.
 The police lose evidence or “accidentally” destroy evidence that can help a client all the time.
 It is amazing that anytime evidence is bad for you, it is properly preserved, but if it helps you, it disappears or is destroyed or a malfunction occurred.